 The 10 Best Headband Magnifiers

 This wiki has been updated 36 times since it was first published in May of 2016.
 Perfect for hobbyists, arts and crafts enthusiasts, watch and jewelry repairers, and anyone who works on today's tiny electronic devices, these headband magnifiers let you see what you are working on clearly while leaving your hands free to get on with the job.
 Our picks are sturdy and lightweight, and most have built-in headlamps, making them suitable for day or night.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes